Quantum Steganography via Coherent and Fock State Encoding in an Optical Medium: Abstract

 \section{Abstract}

 Steganography is an alternative to cryptography, where information is protected by secrecy---being disguised as innocent communication or noise---rather than being scrambled.
-In this work we develop schemes for steganographic communication using Fock and coherent states in optical channels based on disguising the communications as thermal noise.
-We derive bounds on their efficiency in the case of an all-powerful eavesdropper, and provide explicit methods of encoding and error correction for the noiseless channel case.
+In this work we develop schemes for steganographic communication using Fock and coherent states in optical channels based on disguising the communications as thermal noise, with a fidelity approaching 1.
+We derive bounds on their efficiency in terms of the communication rate and the required keyrate in the case of an all-powerful eavesdropper, and provide explicit methods of encoding and error correction for the noiseless channel case.

 \keywords{quantum steganography, quantum communication, quantum information, covert communication}